evansimonross/Auracle-Bones/README.md

 A simple puzzle RPG game.

 ## How to Play
+Each round, a set of bones will appear under the "Bones" header.
+They will come in 2-6 randomized shapes.
+Each unique shape has as associated "aura" value.
+When you click a bone, its aura is depleted and added to your aura meter at the top left of your screen.
+Every time you harvest a bone, the enemy attacks as well.

+Under the "Spells" header is a list of spells available in that round.
+Spells may only be cast when your aura meter is precisely at the value listed under the spell.
+The spell will be highlighted in yellow if it is available.
+Click it to cast.

+Spells come in five varieties as of the current version:
+* Damage: deals damage to the enemy equal to aura required to cast it.
+The icon is an orange fireball.
+* Heal: heals the player equal to the aura required to cast it.
+The icon is a heart with a cross.
+* Shield: protects the player such that subsequent enemy attacks deal less damage.
+The icon is a green shield.
+Available from level 6 onward.
+* Frostbite: causes damage over time on the enemy, taken after each time the enemy attacks euqal to the aura required to cast it.
+The icon is blue ice shards.
+Available from level 11 onward.
+* Sight: reveals the aura values for all bones on the field.
+The icon is a green eye.
+Available from level 16 onward.

+The game is over if the player dies or runs out of useable spells without killing the enemy.
+You win if you beat the final boss at level 20.

 ## Project History
 This project was a homework assignment for the Columbia Full Stack Web Development Coding Bootcamp, testing our preliminary ability to use JQuery.
 The project had two possible prompts we could choose from.
 One was a number guessing game in which the player had to figure out the values associated with images on a screen and add them up to an arbitrary goal.
 The other was a simple turn-based RPG game with hit-points and character images.
 After a conversation with a classmate on the subway home, I realized I wanted to somehow combine both prompts.
 Much brainstorming later, and I came up with the concept for Auracle Bones.